vaadin/framework/README.md

 Vaadin 7 open source maintenance ended in Febraury 2019, [extended support](https://vaadin.com/support/vaadin-7-extended-maintenance) is available until February 2029.
 Starting with version 7.7.18, Vaadin 7 is subject to CVDLv4.

+Starting with Vaadin 8.21.0, Vaadin Framework 8 releases will be made available through a *private Maven repository*.
+To gain access to this private repository, [contact sales](https://vaadin.com/company/contact).
+Vaadin Framework 8 releases will eventually be exclusively available through this private repository, but for the time being artifacts will also be released to Maven Central.

 ## Changelog